-- (c) Provide a copy of the traffic monitoring report required by subparagraphs (a) and (b) to Council, Waka Kotahi NZ Transport Agency and/or other responsible road controlling authority within one month of its completion. - (d) If total traffic volume determined in any traffic monitoring report exceeds 1,215 vehicles per hour (being 90% of the nominal capacity of 1,350 vehicles per hour) at any of the critical intersections listed in subparagraph (a), the consent holder must engage a Suitably Qualified and Experienced person to conduct a survey of port traffic contributions to the total traffic volumes at the relevant intersection and more detailed analysis of the LOS at the relevant intersection. - (e) Within one (1) month of receipt of the traffic survey results, the consent holder must provide a summary of the traffic survey data required by subparagraph (d) above to Council, Waka Kotahi NZ Transport Agency, and/or other responsible road controlling authority, together with written notice of the consent holder's intended actions to satisfy condition 67 below - 67.
-If the survey of port traffic contributions required by condition 0(c) demonstrates that either: - (a) one or more of the Port Traffic Trigger Volumes in Table Two (relating to port traffic only) is exceeded (based on a 5-day (Monday-Friday) weekly average peak hour volume, measured over a six-month period), or - (b) a minimum LOS-D is not achieved, then the consent holder must:
+(c) The consent holder must submit a copy of each Traffic Monitoring Report to Council's Compliance Manager and Waka Kotahi NZ Transport Agency and orthor responsible the road controlling authority within one month of its completion.

+If total traffic volume determined in any traffic monitoring report exceeds 1,215 vehicles per hour (being 90% of the nominal capacity of 1,350 vehicles per hour) at any Assessment of Port Traffic

+- (d)64.
+If the critical intersections listed in subparagraph (a), Traffic Monitoring Report required by Condition 63 shows that the traffic volumes on SH15 at the telemetry site are exceeded, the consent holder must engage a Suitably Qualified and Experienced person to conduct a survey of all port traffic contributions to the total traffic volumes at the relevant intersection and more detailed analysis of the LOS at the relevant intersection. measured at or near the Northport entry point. - (e) Within one (1) month of receipt of the traffic survey results, the consent holder must provide a summary of the traffic survey data required by subparagraph (d) above to Council, Waka Kotahi NZ Transport Agency, and/or other responsible road controlling authority, together with written notice of the consent holder's intended actions to satisfy condition 67 below - 67.
+If the survey of port traffic contributions required by condition 0(c) all port traffic demonstrates that either: - (a) port traffic volumes are in excess of one or more of the Port Traffic Trigger Volumes in Table Two (relating to port traffic only) is exceeded (based on a 5-day (Monday-Friday) weekly average peak hour volume, measured over a six-month period), or - (b) a minimum LOS-Dtwo (below), the consent holder must, within seven days, advise Council's Compliance Manager and Waka Kotahi NZ Transport Agency and the road controlling authority of the exceedance and which of the following options it is not achieved, then proceeding with:

+the consent holder must:

-- (a) Immediately take steps to reduce port traffic so that the Port Traffic Trigger Volumes in Table Two (relating to port traffic only) are not exceeded, or that a minimum LOS of LOS-D is achieved; or - (b) Be responsible for contributing to funding transport upgrades for the corresponding intersection(s) in accordance with conditions 68 to 72.
+- (a) Immediately take steps to reduceReduce and maintain all port traffic so that the Port Traffic Trigger Volumesbelow the levels in Table Two (relating to port traffic only) are not exceeded, two; or that - (a)(b) Engage a minimum LOS of LOS-D is achieved; or Suitably Qualified and Experienced person to undertake and prepare an Intersection Assessment Report as per Condition 66. - (b) Be responsible for contributing to funding transport upgrades for the corresponding intersection(s) in accordance with conditions 68 to 72.